-Located at key locations including a university, market, garage and a convenience store, these recycling reward machines will test the impact of providing an incentive for people to recycle.
+Located at key locations including a university, market, garage and a convenience store, these recycling reward machines test the impact of providing an incentive for people to recycle.
 The campaign will provide insight into the optimum location and reward mechanism for this concept to work best, including money off at local shops or a donation to a local homeless charity.

-Building on Hubbub's tried and tested 'Trashconvertor', the Re-Cycler will travel around the city to reward people when they recycle their packaging waste.
+Building on Hubbub's tried and tested 'Trashconvertor', the Re-Cycler travels around the city to reward people when they recycle their packaging waste.

 It's not only about rewards however - the Re-Cycler is the perfect conversation starter and mobile campaign advert!